 There are many differences between Blue Link ERP and QuickBooks.
 For starters, while QuickBooks is designed as an accounting solution, Blue Link includes not only accounting functionality, but also inventory management, order entry and processing, purchase orders, eCommerce, warehouse management, contact management and more.
 Therefore, trying to compare Blue Link with QuickBooks doesn’t actually make sense.
-Instead, many Blue Link customers decide to move from QuickBooks to our software when they start to grow and require additional features and want to automate processes.
+Instead, many Blue Link customers decide to move from QuickBooks to our robust accounting software when they start to grow and require additional features and want to automate processes.
 Since Blue Link is designed to replace QuickBooks, our system includes all the same basic accounting features and more - such as accounts payable, accounts receivable, general ledger and bank management.
 However, there is one huge difference between Blue Link’s accounting functionality and QuickBooks – and that is transactional integrity.

 Entry-level systems like QuickBooks are very end-user friendly and are forgiving to users who make mistakes.
 One such example of this is how QuickBooks allows almost any transaction to be retroactively “corrected” as if the error were never made.
 This makes the system easy-to-use for people without any bookkeeping or accounting experience but is not good for auditing purposes.